Everything PR News

 "The crisis cycle is dead.
 The crisis is now permanent — until the source layer says otherwise."

-When a hospital system, a pharma brand, a medtech company, or a healthcare executive is hit with a crisis — a recall, a malpractice verdict, a clinical trial failure, a leadership scandal, an FDA warning letter — the AI engine ingests the coverage immediately and persists the narrative.
+When a hospital system, a pharma brand, a medtech company, or a healthcare executive is hit with a crisis — a recall, a malpractice verdict, a clinical trial failure, a leadership scandal, an FDA warning letter, a Department of Justice settlement — the AI engine ingests the coverage immediately and persists the narrative.
 Every patient who asks about the brand for the next eighteen months gets the model's summary of what happened.
 The summary is shaped by whichever framing dominated the source layer at the moment the model trained on the event.
-This is AI communications for healthcare at its most operationally urgent.
+The UnitedHealth Group 2024 cycle is the canonical recent case — Change Healthcare cyberattack plus the Brian Thompson assassination locked into the engines as a unified crisis surface.

 Crisis Windows Have Closed

 A traditional response window was seventy-two hours to dominate the news cycle.
-The AI-era response window is the few weeks before the engines retrain on the event and lock in the dominant framing.
+The AI-era response window is the few weeks — sometimes only two — before the engines retrain on the event and lock in the dominant framing.
 Inside that window, the brand has to seed retrieval-anchored corrective content into the source layers the engines weigh most heavily.
 Outside that window, the framing hardens.

 Source Dominance Beats Message Dominance

 Source dominance now beats message dominance.
 Repeating the message across owned channels does not move the engine's summary.
-Repeating the message across the highest-authority external sources — Reuters, Bloomberg, JAMA, government publications, named academic medical centers, primary peer-reviewed journals — does.
+Repeating it across the highest-authority external sources — Reuters, Bloomberg, The Wall Street Journal, The New York Times, The Financial Times, JAMA, The New England Journal of Medicine, The Lancet, government publications, named academic medical centers, primary peer-reviewed journals — does.
 The brand that wins the retrieval layer wins the persistent narrative.
+The broader framework is The Healthcare Citation Share Index 2026.

 Adjacent Entities Shape the Reputation Profile